 The Kingdom of Saudi Arabia is a major partner in international development.
-Foreign aid is an intrinsic element of the country's foreign policy and the country is a major donor, with aid provided by it to the developing countries estimated to have totalled more than \$90 billion over 1973-2007.
+Foreign aid is an intrinsic element of the country's foreign policy and the country is a major donor, with aid provided by it to the developing countries estimated to have totalled more than \$95.75 billion over 1973-2008.

-The ratio of foreign aid to GDP was estimated at 6% in some past years and has averaged about 4% of annual GNP.
-Thus the aid provided by the Kingdom to support development in the developing countries exceeds the 0.7% of GNP ratio proposed by the UN.
-More than 87 developing countries in Asia, Africa and other regions have benefited.
+The aid provided by the Kingdom to the developing countries, as a ratio of GDP, exceeded the 0.7% ratio of the donor countries GDP targeted by the UN for support of development.
+This aid included untied, non-refundable aid and developmental soft loans provided by the Saudi Fund for Development.
+It is noteworthy that 95 developing countries in Asia, Africa and other regions of the world have benefited from this aid.
 The Kingdom provides aid through different channels, mainly the Saudi Fund for Development, which acts as the official channel for economic and social development aid.
-In addition, the Kingdom contributes to multilateral international development funds such as the World Bank, the Arab Fund for Economic and Social Development, the Islamic Development Bank, and the OPEC Fund for International Development.
+In addition, the Kingdom contributes to multilateral regional and international development funds such as the World Bank, the Arab Fund for Economic and Social Development, the Islamic Development Bank, and the OPEC Fund for International Development.